Fairy Tail: Fairy Tail | Natsu Dragneel | Lucy Heartfilia | Strongest Team | Sirius Team | Founders | Other Members

 - Red Baron: Torafuzar "The Dark".

 - Shark Man: His head and arm blades resemble fins.
 Furthermore, "Torafuzame is Japanese for "Zebra Shark".
-He's also an Olympic Swimmer capable of swimming through Aquarius' attacks.
+He also has Super Swimming Skills and is capable of swimming through Aquarius' attacks.

 - Spell My Name with an "S": Fan groups call him "Torafusa".